NETWAYS/ansible-collection-elasticstack/docs/role-logstash.md

 * *logstash_beats_tls*: Activate TLS for the beats input pipeline (default: none but `true` with full stack setup if not set)
 * *logstash_tls_key_passphrase*: Passphrase for Logstash certificates (default: `LogstashChangeMe`)
 * *elastic_ca_pass*: Password for Elasticsearch CA (default: `PleaseChangeMe`)
+* *logstash_cert_expiration_buffer*: Ansible will renew the Logstash certificate if its validity is shorter than this value, which should be number of days. (default: 30)
 * *logstash_elasticsearch*: Address of Elasticsearch instance for default output (default: list of Elasticsearch nodes from `elasticsearch` role or `localhost` when used standalone)
 * *logstash_security*: Enable X-Security (No default set, but will be activated when in full stack mode)
 * *logstash_user*: Name of the user to connect to Elasticsearch (Default: `logstash_writer`)